kashalls/external-dns-unifi-webhook/README.md

-# ExternalDNS webhook provider for UniFi
+# ExternalDNS Webhook Provider for UniFi

 ⚠️ This software is experimental and **NOT FIT FOR PRODUCTION USE!** until Unifi releases static dns from Early Access.